 Put a little bit in the pot with the remaining CBD oil and wash the container clean.
 The CBD oil will dissolve very well in the oil you have added.

 This will give you a diluted but very good CBD oil.
 It is a little less potent as the syringes but certainly as good as what most CBD traders sell.
 Just put this diluted CBD oil in a small lockable container.
 The most suitable are drip bottles.
 This makes it very easy to dose.

 11. Storing the CBD oil

 Always store your CBD oil airtight and protected from light, cool and dry.
 This ensures a long life and little loss of potency.
 This allows the CBD oil you manufacture to be stored for many months or even years.

 On average, about 300 grams of hemp flowers can yield 10 to 20 grams of pure, fully extracted CBD oil (extract).

-Each cannabis / hemp variety has a different cannabinoid profile and therefore a different effect on our own endocannabinoid profile.
+Each cannabis/hemp variety has a different cannabinoid profile and therefore a different effect on our individual endocannabinoid profile.
 This enormously increases the therapeutic potential in our opinion.

-Therefore, it is necessary to continue researching, testing and trying to get a better understanding of this wonderful plant whose products like the CBD oil can do so much good to us.
+Therefore, it is necessary to continue researching, testing and trying to get a better understanding of this wonderful plant whose products, like CBD oil, can do so much good to us.

 We hope you enjoyed this little tutorial and maybe there is one or the other of you taking this opportunity to make his/her own homemade CBD oil.
 Let us know and send a sample 🙂